 By Shawn Knepper

-Shawn Knepper reported on this story from his home in Winfield, KS.
+Shawn Knepper wrote this from his home in Winfield, Kansas.